Everyday borrower using a smartphone app with embedded finance and lending features

 How Do Open Banking and Embedded Finance Connect?

 The risk for borrowers is data consent fatigue.
-Granting a platform access to your bank account to unlock a loan also grants it visibility into your spending, income, and saving behavior — data that informs future credit decisions and, in some cases, targeted product marketing.
+Granting a platform access to your bank account to get a loan also grants it visibility into your spending, income, and saving behavior.
+That data informs future credit decisions and, in some cases, targeted product marketing.
+The Section 1033 rule gives you the right to revoke access, but in practice most borrowers do not revisit permissions after the initial grant.

 Key Takeaway: The CFPB’s Section 1033 rule (finalized 2024) gives consumers formal rights over their financial data, enabling open banking-powered embedded lending.
 According to the CFPB’s final rule page, this affects accounts held at institutions with over $850 million in assets.